EmbroidePy/pyembroidery/README.md

 While not a binary writing format, the testing/debugging utility of SVG is unmatched.
 There is some notable irony in writing an SVG file in a library, whose main genesis is to help another program that *already* writes them.

 Writing to CSV:
 Prints out a workable CSV file with the given data.
-It will be encoded like a .DST file by default.
-To simply save the raw data here one may add in encoder settings to turn off the encoding.
+Starting in 1.3 the csv patterns are written without being encoded.
+The CSV format is, in this form, lossless.
+If you wish to encode before you write the file you can set the encoder to True and override the default.

-`write_csv(pattern, "file.csv", {"encode": False})`
+`write_csv(pattern, "file.csv", {"encode": True})`

 Reading:
 ---